 The TRX was made in three wheel diameters: 365 mm (14.37″), 390 mm (15.35″) and 415 mm (16.3386″).
 They generally replaced 70-series tires more than one inch smaller in diameter.
 In the case of the Mustang and Thunderbird Turbo Coupe, their 220/55 390 TRXs replaced the standard 205/70 R14 tires.
 That was a big jump in diameter size and aspect ratio, but the TRXs did the job admirably, in terms of no noticeable reduction in ride harshness.

 In addition to Michelin, Avon and even Goodyear made TRX tires; but not for long (in the case of Goodyear).
 As tire technology improved with conventional rims and radials, the advantages of the proprietary TRX system soon became insignificant, and the TRX system petered out as OEM tires in the mid eighties or so.
 Most owners with TRX tires have switched to modern conventional wheels and tires, as replacement TRX tires became ever more expensive.
-At some point, Michelin sold the molds to Coker, who continues to make them for purists, at a price.
+At some point, Michelin started marketing the TRX through Coker, who continues to sell them for purists, at a price.

 But in 1983, the distinctive graceful large wheels and thin TRX tires were not only desirable from an aesthetic viewpoint, they also functioned superbly.
 All things must pass, except perhaps for conventional inch-size wheel rims, it seems.